sarthakagrawal34/Codeial/README.md

 8. If the id of the current user and requesting user-id don’t match, then return the HTTP status code **401** for the unauthorized user.
 9. We will create a route inside usersRoute.js which is mapped to the action we have created.

+### Improving SCSS of the home page
+1. We have to improve the design of our website.
+For that, we will create an SCSS file for the home page and we will align the feed section and the user section side by side using flex.
+2. Create a new file inside the assets folder **home.scss** and link this file with home.ejs.
+3. Create the styling page as your assignment using flex property